Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/git-basics-your-first-pull-request.md

 ![Created pull request](https://cdn.hashnode.com/res/hashnode/image/upload/v1635399602455/cd5sAVjI7.png)

-You can also review it yourself if you open up the files changed tab.
+You can also review it if you open the files changed tab.
-In there, you can click on lines or select some lines to write comments.
+You can click on lines or select some lines to write comments.

 ![Review a PR](https://cdn.hashnode.com/res/hashnode/image/upload/v1635399692612/dijMZnE30.png)